lgrcia/prose/docs/md/debug.md

 ## 1. Find from which block the error come from

-The error might be on the [Sequence](prose.Sequence) `_run` function, but scrolling up will reveal in which block the error actually occurs.
+The error might be on the [Sequence](prose.Sequence) `_run` function, but scrolling up will reveal in which block the error actually occurs (if not specified).

 ## 2. Show the last image